 Dolby Vision aims to achieve much the same results as HDR10, but can use frame-by-frame metadata to ensure that the display you're watching is showing you the best results.
 HDR10, by comparison, uses metadata less often, once for an entire show for example, so technically isn't as potent a solution.
 Whether you'll see the difference or not between the two standards on a small screen is debatable.

-Dolby Vision has been slightly rarer, but in 2017 that position seems to be changing, with a big push to expand the Dolby Vision ecosystem.
-Support from Apple with iTunes offering Dolby Vision content, as well as support on the iPhone 8 and iPhone X means there's a growing user base for this content.
+Dolby Vision has been slightly rarer, but in 2017 that position seemed to change, with a big push to expand the Dolby Vision ecosystem.
+Support from Apple with iTunes offering Dolby Vision content, as well as support on the iPhone 8 and iPhone X resulted in a growing user base for this content.

 What is Mobile HDR Premium?

 In February 2017, the Ultra HD Alliance announced a new standard for mobile devices, called Mobile HDR Premium.
 The Ultra HD Alliance is made up of movie producers and technology companies looking to establish a standard for next-gen entertainment.
 The UHDA is best known for the Ultra HD Premium badging that it applies to televisions - as seen on Samsung, LG and other sets.

 For mobile devices, the Mobile HDR Premium badging means that the device adheres to a particular standard too, designed to ensure that you're getting a great experience from mobile HDR entertainment.